 Nautical rope is one of my favorite things to decorate my coastal home with.
 Not only is it easy to work with, but it looks great for a variety of projects.
 Not to mention, the roughness of the rope adds a great texture that cannot be beaten otherwise.
-If you’ve got a ton of nautical rope, and an itch to create a craft project, try one of the easy nautical DIY projects below.
+If you’ve got a ton of nautical rope, and an itch to create a rope crafts project, try one of the easy nautical DIY projects below.

 Easy Nautical DIY Coasters